Latest posts by Aran Davies (see all)

 Smart contract execution results are recorded in a decentralized blockchain, and those records are immutable.
 No centralized agent can change the public address where the assets are stored, hence no one can change the ownership of the in-game assets.

-Read about the irreversible execution of smart contracts in “How to Deploy Smart Contract on Ethereum?”.
+Read about the irreversible execution of smart contracts in “How to Deploy Smart Contracts on Ethereum?”.

 Blockchain allows players greater control over their favorite games: